Remote Work

 • Individuals working remotely should ensure the equipment they are using is properly configured, patched, free of viruses and malware, and reasonably safeguarded from them.

-• University-issued computers: Please ensure that the computers are configured according to applicable Information Technology Policies, Standards, Baselines, and Guidelines.
+• Please ensure that university-issued computers are configured according to applicable Information Technology Policies, Standards, Baselines, and Guidelines.

 • All university-issued computers (desktops and laptops) used for remote work must be encrypted.
-IT departments managing computers must:
+IT departments managing computers must only deploy only encrypted remote-work computers.

 • All university-issued computers used for remote work and handling sensitive information should have advanced endpoint detection and response software installed (e.g., Crowdstrike).
-If you need assistance installing Crowdstrike, please contact the ISO at infosec@vcu.edu.
+If you need assistance installing Crowdstrike, please contact the Information Security Office at infosec@vcu.edu.

 Secure Workspace

-• A secured remote workspace should be established for remote work; such workspace should not be accessible by the general public.
+• A secure remote workspace should be established for remote work; such workspace should not be accessible by the general public.
+See the Physical Security Standard for additional information.

 • Employees should ensure their home WIFI is password protected.
-We do NOT recommend using public WIFI (e.g., Coffee shops or restaurants) to access sensitive work information.
+Using public WiFi (e.g., Coffee shops or restaurants) to access sensitive work information is NOT recommended.

 • Lock your computer whenever you leave your workspace.
 Locking your computer can be used to protect it from unauthorized access.
 You can use the following keyboard shortcuts to lock your computer: